ecmwf/multio/docs/content/mpi-communicators.rst

 .. index:: mpi-communicators

-.. _`mpicomms`:
+.. _`MPI Communicators`:

 MPI Communicators
 =================

     Note:
     MPI splitting is very inflexible.
-On failure applications usually have to restart, as it is not possible for single nodes to reconnect.
+In case of a single node failure, applications usually have to restart, as it is not possible for single nodes to reconnect.
     In future as an alternative MultIO might also support MPI via `MPI_connect`/`MPI_accept` to allow more failure tolerant and dynamic setups.

+    If possible, it is recommended to perform MPI splitting completely through the configuration, without passing any further information through the API (:ref:`Configuration based MPI Splitting<mpiconfsplit>`).
+This allows choosing the transport layer in the configuration.
+    However, if you replace an existing IO server with MultIO, you may be forced to adopt a specific scheme of handling MPI communicators.

-MultIO is trying to be purely messaged based and intents to use a general concept of transports with different and multiple backends.
+MultIO is trying to be purely message based and intents to use a general concept of transports with different and multiple backends.
 Nevertheless MPI is a common and important player in HPC and also needs a little bit of special handling regarding communicators.